jess-snake/Macros/README.md

 Macros include:
-Proper case - reformats casing to be proper case.
+Proper Case - reformats casing to be proper case.
 Note this also affects acronyms;
 Trim and Clean - Removes double spacing and special characters associated with file corruption.
 Also removes tildes, '~';
 Copy Fill - With a selection of a group of cells, will copy the cell fill of the first cell in the selection to the other cells;
 Color Report - With a cell selected, will filter the column based on the color of that cell and copy the filtered results to a separate sheet;